2015 Nigeria Professional Football League

-The 2015 Nigeria Professional Football League (referred to as the Nigerian Glo premier league for sponsorship reasons) is the 44th season of the Nigeria Premier League, the top Nigerian professional league for association football clubs, since its establishment in 1972, and the 25th since the rebranding of the league as the "Professional League".
+The 2015 Nigeria Professional Football League (referred to as the Nigerian Glo premier league for sponsorship reasons) is the 44th season of the Nigeria Premier League, the top Nigerian professional league for association football clubs, since its establishment in 1972.
+It is also the 25th season since the league was rebranded as the "Professional League."

 Enyimba won their seventh league title and first since the 2009–10 season.
 They clinched with a week to go in the season with a scoreless draw with Warri Wolves, who were six points behind.
 Warri Wolves finished in second place, four points behind Enyimba, and both will represent Nigeria in the 2016 CAF Champions League.
 Nasarawa United placed third and qualified for the 2016 CAF Confederation Cup.

 Bayelsa United, Kwara United, Sharks and Taraba each finished in the bottom four and will be relegated to the Nigeria National League for 2016.
 Akwa United escaped relegation, pulling out of the bottom four with a 1-0 win over Lobi Stars in their final match of the season.